-- Make changes to the selected rule, and then click Save.
-For information on each field, see Creating Role Access Control Rules (on page 276).
+Make changes to the selected rule, and then click Save.
+For information on each field, see Creating Role Based Access Control Rules (on page 280).

-- Click to remove it.

-- To resort its order, click

-- 5. Click Save.

-- IPv4 rules: Make sure you click the Save button in the IPv4 section, or the changes made to IPv4 rules are not saved. - IPv6 rules: Make sure you click the Save button in the IPv6 section, or the changes made to IPv6 rules are not saved.
+- To resort its order, click - 5.
+Click Save. - IPv4 rules: Make sure you click the Save button in the IPv4 section, or the changes made to IPv4 rules are not saved. - IPv6 rules: Make sure you click the Save button in the IPv6 section, or the changes made to IPv6 rules are not saved.